turboMaCk/koa-sslify/README.md

 *   `internalRedirectMethods [Array]` - Whitelist methods for `307 Internal Redirect` (default is `[]`)
 *   `specCompliantDisallow [Boolean]` - use status of `405` for disallowed methods (default is to use `403`)

-## Reverse Proxies (Heroku, Nodejitsu and others)
+## Reverse Proxies (Heroku, Nodejitsu, GCE Ingress and others)

-Heroku, nodejitsu and other hosters often use reverse proxies which offer SSL endpoints but then forward unencrypted HTTP traffic to the website.
+Heroku, nodejitsu, GCE Ingress and other hosters often use reverse proxies which offer SSL endpoints but then forward unencrypted HTTP traffic to the website.
 This makes it difficult to detect if the original request was indeed via HTTPS.
 Luckily, most reverse proxies set the `x-forwarded-proto` header flag with the original request scheme. koa-sslify is ready for such scenarios, but you have to specifically request the evaluation of this flag:

 ```javascript
 app.use(enforceHttps({